niteshaj/aws-solutions-architect-professional-notes/05-compute/ec2.md

     - Cluster placement groups offer 10 Gbps for single stream performance
     - Use cases: High performace, fast speeds, low latency

+### Partition Placement Groups

+- They are designed for situations when we need more than 7 instances per AZ but we still need separation
+- Can be created across multiple AZs in a region
+- At creation we specify the number of partition per AZ (max 7 per AZ)
+- Each partition has its own rack with isolated power and networking
+- We can launch as many instances as we need in a partition group.
+We can select the partition by hand or we can let EC2 decide on a partition for a new instance
+- Offer visibility in partitions and you can see which instance is in which partition.
+- Use cases for partition group
+    - Large distributed & replicated systems
+    - Hadoop, Cassandra, Kafka, HBase
+    - Fault isolation at rack level
+    - Topology aware application

 ### Spread Placement Groups

 - They offer the maximum possible availability and resiliency
 - They can span multiple AZs
 - Instances in the same spread placement group are located on different racks, having isolated networking and power supplies
-- There is a limit for 7 instances per AZ in case of spread placement groups.
+- There is a limit for 7 instances per AZ.
 This is because each instance is a completely separate instance rack
 - Considerations: <span style="color: #ff5733;">Important for EXAM!!!</span>
     - Spread placement provides infrastructure isolation
     - Hard limit: 7 instances per AZ
     - We can not use dedicated instances or hosts
-    - Use cases: Small number of critical instances that need to be kept seperated from each other.
-May be mirrors of file server, or may be different domain controllers within an organization.

-### Partition Placement Groups

-- Similar to spread placement groups
-- They are designed for situations when we need more than 7 instances per AZ but we still need separation
-- Can be created across multiple AZs in a region
-- At creation we specify the number of partition per AZ (max 7 per AZ)
-- Each partition has its own rack with isolated power and networking
-- We can launch as many instances as we need in a partition group.
-We can select the partition by hand or we can let EC2 decide on a partition for a new instance
-- Use cases for partition groups: HDFS, HBase, Cassandra, topology aware applications<span style="color: #ff5733;">Important for EXAM!!!</span>
-- Instances can be placed in a specific partition or we can let AWS to decide
-- Offer visibility in partitions and you can see which instance is in which partition.
+    - Use cases:
+        - Critical small workloads
+        - Master nodes
+        - Licensing-sensitive applications

 ## EC2 Spot Instances